Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>104. 🌐 Data Exfiltration Over Web Service</strong></summary>

+**Sample Scenario:** A script sends sensitive files to transfer.sh from a non-browser process.
+The SOC confirms the device was compromised by infostealer malware.

 **Who is Involved**: SOC Tier 2, Network Security, Web Security **Immediate Actions**: